surajvish1/devsecop-cicd-pipeline/README.md

 # Node.js CICD Deployment with GitLab Self-Hosted Runner on AWS EC2

-This project demonstrates a CI/CD pipeline for a Node.js app using GitLab with a self-hosted runner on an EC2 instance.
+This project demonstrates a CI/CD pipeline for a Node.js app using Jenkins with a self-hosted runner on an EC2 instance.

 ## Project Overview